SwapnaneelSarkar/Make-a-Move/docs/master-settings.md

 ## Implementation Notes

 - All forms currently mock persistence through browser storage.
 To productionize, wire the submit handlers to your backend (REST or GraphQL) and enforce audit logging via `audit-utils`.
-- Tabs rely on `@radix-ui/react-tabs` via the shared UI kit, so adding new sections (e.g., “ERP Integrations”) just requires adding another `TabsTrigger`/`TabsContent` pair.
+- Tabs rely on `@radix-ui/react-tabs` via the shared UI kit, so adding new sections just requires adding another `TabsTrigger`/`TabsContent` pair.

 ## When to Update This Doc

 Update this reference whenever a new tab is introduced, existing settings gain additional controls, or persistence moves from client storage to an API so operators understand the impact scope.